openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Additional response parameters MAY be defined and used, as described in [@!RFC6749].
-The client MUST ignore any unrecognized parameters.
+The Client MUST ignore any unrecognized parameters.

 The following is a non-normative example of an Authorization Response when the Response Type value in the Authorization Request was `vp_token`: